spenserhuang/research-automation/README.md

 <br />To start the program, use terminal on the Raspberry Pi to move to the directory containing the `final.py` file and run the following code: `sudo python final.py`

+<br />To end the program, hit CTRL and C

 <br />This is the code portion for the research automation project by Dr. John Finan.
 For a full report on his work, visit https://www.jove.com/pdf/57305/jove-protocol-57305-method-for-high-speed-stretch-injury-human-induced-pluripotent-stem

 <br />See `final.py` for final code & code explanation